- SEND and SEN Information

 What is an Education, Health and Care Plan?

-From September 2014, 'Statements' will be replaced by 'Education, Health and Care Plans'.
+From September 2014, 'Statements' were replaced by 'Education, Health and Care Plans'.
 This document will continue to outline a pupil's special educational needs and the support that the school needs to put in place to help them, but it will be a much more child friendly document, based around the pupil and their family.
-Over a 2-3 year period, most current 'Statements' will be replaced by an 'EHCP' at a child's annual review.

 How will I know if my child needs an EHCP?